FireMidge/value-objects/README_dev.md

 In order to run the PHP 8.4 container, you'd use:
 `docker compose run --rm lib84 vendor/bin/phpunit`

-A standalone "lib" service is no longer available, so wherever you see `run --rm lib84` in this file, update the last 2 numbers to run the relevant PHP version (if available), e.g. `run --rm lib81`.
-(The `--rm` flag makes sure that the container instance is removed once the command has finished executing, avoiding orphans).
+*Wherever you see `run --rm lib84` in this file, update the last 2 numbers to run the relevant PHP version (if available), e.g. `run --rm lib81`.
+(The `--rm` flag makes sure that the container instance is removed once the command has finished executing, avoiding orphans).*

 #### Commands to run tests